-Well. it’s more of a compromise than a caving, I suppose.
+Well, it’s more of a compromise than a caving, I suppose.
 I’m talking about pumpkin spice, and how it has infiltrated every flavor profile out there, showing itself to be just as invasive as those late summer sales on Christmas decor.

-So what’s a person to do who is torn between these two ideals, other than to try it in the seclusion of one’s own backyard, where successes can be recorded and failures can be disregarded with no evidence.
+What’s a person to do who is torn between these two ideals, other than to try it in the seclusion of one’s own backyard, where successes can be recorded and failures can be disregarded with no evidence.
 I went in with high hopes but low expectations, and I’m here to confess, the barbecue pumpkin glaze was a success.
 Such an unexpectedly huge success, in fact, that it has now claimed a spot on our “keeper” list, of all things.

 There, I’ve said it on a public forum, and now can feel the relief of exposing this dirty little secret.
 I no longer have to have mixed emotions about liking this pumpkin infused concoction, if only for one use.

 So…For the love of all things wood fired, I present to you, BBQ Pumpkin Glazed Salmon And Shrimp on the grill.

 With a handful of pecan and peach wood at the ready, I started a two-zone, indirect fire, with intentions on using both zones.